keunlee/wls12214-todo-app-on-ocp/wls12214-todo-app-migration/README.md

 ## Setup Jumpbox

 To leverage build automation of Docker images on Openshift, for this project, it requires the use of a jumpbox.
-To set up jumpbox:
+To set up a jumpbox:

 see [docs/JUMPBOX_SETUP](../docs/JUMPBOX_SETUP.md)